 In most cases, anal fissures resolve without the need for medical treatment or surgery.
 Topical creams, suppositories, or both, and OTC painkillers may help with symptoms.
 Some people, however, may experience chronic problems if the lesion fails to heal correctly.

 In most cases, an anal fissure will resolve itself within a few weeks.
 The doctor may recommend some medications to relieve symptoms of pain, burning, or discomfort.
-If the patient is suffering from constipation, a laxative may be prescribed.
+If the patient is suffering from constipation, a stool softener may be prescribed.

 The individual will also be encouraged to increase their dietary fiber intake, which will help soften the stools.
-The National Health Service (NHS), United Kingdom, says that adults should aim for at least 18 grams of fiber each day.
+Doctors generally recommend that adults consume

 There is a risk of stomach cramps, wind, bloating, and diarrhea if the fiber intake increase is rapid and too high.